marutyan/Intelligent-Systems-Project/README.md

 ![YOLOv8](https://img.shields.io/badge/YOLOv8-pose&nbsp;%7C&nbsp;det-red)

 > **no06** converts raw videos into pose-based colour features, clusters them with t-SNE + k-means and offers a smooth, single-page UX for exploration.
+> This is an application created in Intelligent Systems Project 1 at KDIX.

 ---